kamilfranek/kamilfranek.github.io/Company Analysis/_posts/2020-09-23-amazon-annual-report-financial-overview-and-analysis.md

 Amazon is one of the most valuable companies in the world.
 It became a household name associated with a wide selection of goods, low prices, and quick delivery.
 Amazon is dominating e-commerce business and has recently started also creative disruption in physical retail and other areas.

 **Amazon is a unique company, and its financial statements and annual report reflect that.
-Even after 25+ years in business, Amazon still focuses on growth, does not return money to investors, and primarily reinvests increasing amount of cash back into the business**
+Even after 25+ years in business, Amazon still focuses on growth, does not return money to investors, and primarily reinvests an increasing amount of cash back into the business.**

 The main thing to realize is that Amazon's core business is not selling stuff online anymore.
 At least not directly.
 It pivoted to offering Amazon.com as a platform for other companies to use.